-When Beatriz, author of To Be Gourmet , told me that she wanted to make the Basque Cake recipe for our blog, I did not hesitate to say "Go ahead!", because it is one of my favorite cakes.
-That delicious cream-filled dough has always enchanted me!
-She presents it to us with a double filling: figs and pastry cream , a luxurious combination in a cake that you will surely love to prepare at home, you'll see!
+When Beatriz, author of To Be Gourmet , told me that she wanted to make the Basque Cake recipe for our blog, I didn't hesitate to say "Go ahead!", because it's one of my favorite cakes.
+I've always loved that delicious cream-filled pastry!
+She presents it with a double filling: figs and pastry cream , a luxurious combination in a cake that you'll surely love to prepare at home, you'll see!

-Later the pastry cream was incorporated and over time the fruit began to be dispensed with.
-I still like the recipe that has both.
-I love making it homemade from start to finish; go to the market and make the sweet myself with the fruits.
+Later, custard was added and over time, fruit was eliminated.
+I still like the recipe that includes both.
+I love making it homemade from start to finish; going to the market and making the dessert myself with the fruit.

-Now in the north we have green figs called “lady's neck”, which are pure honey.
-To make the cut of the cake more attractive, I like to add a handful of blackberries so that the jam takes on a beautiful red hue.
+Now in the north we have green figs called “lady’s neck” which are pure honey.
+To make the cut of the cake more attractive I like to add a handful of blackberries and this way the jam takes on a beautiful red hue.

-A delight that you will find in the best pastry shops in the Basque Country and for which today we bring you the original recipe.
+A delicacy that you will find in the best bakeries in the Basque Country and for which we bring you the original recipe today.

-De Buyer copper saucepan , cutting board , Le Creuset damascus steel knife and Emile Henry ceramic pan .
+De Buyer copper saucepan , cutting board , Le Creuset Damascus steel knife and Emile Henry ceramic mould .

 Ingredients